 - When accounting updates are enabled, the switch issues periodic interim accounting records for all users on the system. - Using the command without specifying an interim interval enables updates, but does not change the current interval setting.

-'''

-Console(config)#aaa accounting update periodic 30
+Console(config)#aaa accounting update periodic 30 Console(config)# aaa authorization This command enables the authorization of Exec mode commands.
+Use the no commands form to disable the authorization service.

-Console(config)#

-'''